teamchallengeapps/distance/readme.md

 # Distance Helper [![Build Status](https://travis-ci.org/teamchallengeapps/distance.svg?branch=master)](https://travis-ci.org/teamchallengeapps/distance)

 ## About

-This Distance Helper package contains a tested PHP Value Object which makes working with, comparing, converting and formatting distances (meters, kilometers and steps) easy and fluent.
+This Distance Helper package contains a tested PHP Value Object which makes working with, comparing, converting and formatting distances (inches, centimeters, meters, kilometers, miles and steps) easy and fluent.

-The inspriation for the package came from PHP helpers like [Carbon](http://carbon.nesbot.com/), and an effort to refactor the code behind the virtual workplace walking challenge system [Big Team Challenge](https://bigteamchallenge.com).
+The inspiration for the package came from PHP helpers like [Carbon](http://carbon.nesbot.com/), and an effort to refactor the code behind the virtual workplace walking challenge system [Big Team Challenge](https://bigteamchallenge.com).

 ## Installation